 Understanding what goes on in your computerized system and how your transactions inputs are turned into meaningful accounts

-Cash in hand and bank accounts ● safeguarding your cash – the key controls to keep your cash safe ● Check up on your bank – the importance of the bank reconciliation
+Cash in hand and bank accounts ● Safeguarding cash – the key controls to keep cash safe ● Bank reconciliations – the different methods and how to use them

 Business or private?
 How to identify expenses properly ● Keeping a tight grip on your costs ● Managing petty cash for smaller expense amounts

-How to deal with long term assets ● Different types of long-term assets ● How long-term assets appear in your accounts ● Intangible assets
+How to deal with long term assets ● Different types of long-term assets ● Accounting entries of acquisitions and disposals ● Depreciation and amortization ● Intangible assets

 Liabilities explained ● Types of current liability ● Calculating current liabilities ● Types of noncurrent liability ● Calculating noncurrent liabilities